aukletio/Auklet-Client-C/README.md

 ### Ready to Go Architectures

-If you don't see your architected listed, it doesn't mean we can't support it, so please reach out to [hello@auklet.io][mail_auklet].
+If you don't see your architecture listed, it doesn't mean we can't support it, so please reach out to [hello@auklet.io][mail_auklet].

 - [ARM7](https://s3.amazonaws.com/auklet/client/latest/auklet-client-linux-arm-latest)